 Knowing where your money comes from is essential.
 Trust me.
 I understand there will be times when invoices will go unpaid.
 However, you must have an idea of exactly how much you are bringing in on a monthly basis.
 Build a Profit & Loss (P&L) statement and look at your sales often.
 It doesn’t have to be extremely complicated like a larger company.
 You can use an app on your phone like Freshbooks.
 I even have some clients go as far as categorizing their various income sources.
 When you have numbers for six months, determine your company’s average monthly income.
 No matter how much deviation there is in numbers, YOU CAN FIND AN AVERAGE and start there.

-Every business, and home, for that matter, has a certain set predictable expenses.
+Every business, and home, for that matter, has a certain set of predictable expenses.
 These expenses will come due monthly whether your business brings in any money or not.
 Perhaps you rent or lease a building.
 You likely pay an insurance premium monthly, quarterly, or annually.
 Your payroll expenses quite possibly fall into this category (and don’t forget the potential overtime pay for your employees).
 The point is, know these numbers.
 This will be the easiest task when creating your budget.

 Next, begin to calculate variable expenses.
 Those are typically tied to the production output of your company.
 These could be merchant services fees if you take credit cards as a form of payment.
 You know you will incur the charges; however, you don’t always know the amount.
 By overestimating variable expenses, you allow yourself some wiggle room during your lean times, thereby keeping your budget on track.